apache/flink/docs/flink_on_tez_guide.md

   {% endhighlight %}

   The project contains an example called `YarnJob.java` that provides the skeleton for a Flink-on-Tez job.
-Programs execution is done currently via Hadoop's `ProgramDriver`, see the `Driver.java` class for an example.
+Program execution is currently done using Hadoop's `ProgramDriver`, see the `Driver.java` class for an example.
 Create the fat jar using `mvn -DskipTests clean package`.
 The resulting jar will be located in the `target/` directory.
   You can now execute a job as follows: